 The Highland Public Library originated as an offshoot of the Women’s Suffrage Campaign in 1915.
 A reading room for women had started during the Suffrage Campaign and later formed the nucleus of the library.
 It was chartered in 1915 as an association library.
 The library had a variety of locations between 1915 and 1920.
 It occupied space wherever there was room at the time someone’s home, a store, extra room in an office etc.

-The Highland Public Library has been through many changes in the seventy plus years it has occupied the building.
+The Highland Public Library has been through many changes while occupying the building.
 In 1948 a chimney fire destroyed the attic and top floor which.
 Many of the books suffered water and smoke damage.
 Estimates at the time placed the value of damaged materials around $6,000.
 Temporary quarters were found above the Empire SuperMarket on Main Street until Feb 20, 1950 when the renovations were complete.
 At the time of the fire, the library occupied only the first floor.
 The second floor was home to The Ganse Health Center which served the Town of Lloyd until the early seventies.

 The library needed to expand to meet the needs of a growing community.
 In 1974 the library underwent renovations to add a reading room, community room and additional usable space for library related activities.
 The library also went from having one non-professional librarian to employing a full-time professional librarian and three part-time assistants.
 Throughout the seventies and eighties the town historian occupied a space on the second floor of the building.
 However as the library grew the space was needed by the library and the historian was forced to find a home in the Town Hall.
 In 1983 the Highland Free Library approached the Clintondale Friends with the idea of a mini-branch in the restored 1811 Meetinghouse.
 It began with Carol Rankin, director at the time, bringing books out to the Meetinghouse one day a week.